edcuba/simple-ai/README.md

 # Simple AI models in Python

-Simple implementations of core AI Machine Learning models in plain Python.
+Simple implementations of core AI Machine Learning models in plain Python, Tensorflow, and PyTorch.

 ## How to run